dogweather/forkful/content/en/c/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?

-Removing quotes from a string in C involves extracting the textual content without the encapsulating single (' ') or double (" ") quotes.
-This process is essential for sanitizing input data, parsing file contents, or preparing strings for further processing where the quotes are not required or could lead to errors in data handling.

 ## How to:
 To remove quotes from a string in C, we traverse the string, copying characters that are not quotes into a new string.
 This process can be tailored to remove either just the leading and trailing quotes or all quotes present in the string.
 Below is an illustrative example that demonstrates both approaches:

 ```c